Abuse Definitions

 Definition - Hold responsible by putting responsibility on the other partner, make feel guilty, hold accountable.
 A verbal abuser will accuse his partner of some wrongdoing.
 He/she will hold the partner accountable and expect him/her to take responsibility for things in the relationship that are not his/her doing.
 Finding fault with everything the partner does is the key in this type of abuse.

 Block: Definition - hinder the passage, progress, or accomplishment of by/or, as if by interposing an obstruction: a) to shut off from view, b) to interfere with, or c) to prevent normal functioning or action.
 The abuser will keep the partner from accomplishing his/her goals.
-He/she will obstruct or do things so to interfere with the partner’s normal plans.
+He/she will obstruct or do things to interfere with the partner’s normal plans.

 Counter: Definition - Oppose, contradict, argue against, defy, act in opposition to.
 The abuser is constantly countering and correcting everything the partner says and does.
 The partner’s view is different than the abusers, and he/she doesn’t like it, even though he/she may never voice it.
 Discussions are often cut off in mid sentence so the partner’s thoughts cannot be finished.
 The partner is not allowed to have his/her own ideas or thoughts.

 Crazymaking: Definition: double bind, or requiring two separate things.
 A “crazy maker” will constantly change the requirements for a given situation.
 He/She will make you feel like you’re going crazy because the terms keep changing.
 Several of the abusive behaviors listed can go hand-in-hand with crazy making.
+Crazymaking typically causes the victim to question whether he/she really did do/say something.
+The abuser is really good at making the victim feel that he/she is wrong.

 Denial: Definition – rejection, dissent, veto, refusal, disclaimer, contradiction, defiance, denunciation, turning down.
 Although all forms of verbal abuse have serious consequences, denial can be very insidious because it denies the reality of the partner.
 In fact, a verbal abuser could read over this list of categories and insist that he/she is not abusive.